daresaydigital/BETURLSession/README.md

->Q: Won't this pollute the public interace of basically everything?
+>Q: Won't this pollute the public interface of basically everything?

 A: Not really, only the implementation is on top of NSObject, the public interface is on the proper classes themselves